National security of Germany: Terrorism

 Following al Qaeda’s September 11, 2001, terrorist attack against the United States, Germans were surprised to learn that the mastermind of the strike and several accomplices previously had been living in Hamburg.
 Since then, Germany has been a reliable partner in the United States-led War on Terrorism, according to the U.S. Department of State.
-German courts have a very high standard of proof, which has made it difficult for authorities to convict or deport terrorist suspects.
+German courts have a high standard of proof, which has made it difficult for authorities to convict or deport terrorist suspects.
 In February 2003, a Hamburg court convicted Mounir el Motassadeq of aiding and abetting the conspiracy and sentenced him to the maximum available term of 15 years.
 However, in March 2004, the German supreme court overturned this conviction, which was the first in the world related to the 9/11 incident, for lack of evidence and remanded the case for retrial.
 Finally, in August 2005, a Hamburg court re-convicted el Motassadeq and sentenced him to a seven-year prison term.
 In another case, years of procedural maneuvers were required before the German judicial system finally succeeded in October 2004 in deporting an Islamic extremist, the so-called "Caliph of Cologne", to Turkey.
 In yet another case, in July 2005 a Syrian-German terrorist suspect was released from custody after the German supreme court ruled that he could not be extradited to Spain under a European Union arrest warrant because this step would violate Germany’s Basic Law.

 In August 2006, the German government disclosed a botched plot to bomb two German trains.
 The attack was to occur in July 2006 and involved a 21-year-old Lebanese man, identified only as Youssef Mohammed E. H. Prosecutors said Youssef and another man left suitcases stuffed with crude propane-gas bombs on the trains.
 The explosives failed to detonate because of a "technical defect," according to the German federal prosecutor.
 If they had, the police said, a "high number" of passengers would have been killed.
 Prosecutors said it was likely the would-be bombers were not acting alone and may have been motivated by anger over the war in Lebanon, in which the German government has agreed to play a limited, peacekeeping role.
 Prosecutors also said Lebanon’s military intelligence agency had offered German authorities "decisive" information that led to Yousef's arrest.